 Types of Taxes in Portugal

-NIF lawyer portugalWhen exploring taxes in Portugal, it's important to understand the different types that apply to goods, services, and property.
+NIF lawyer portugalUnderstanding the different types that apply to goods, services, and property is important.

 Taxes on goods and services